f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

       }
   }

-To set a Remote Logging destination:
+To set a Remote Logging destination, use the following API call:

 .. code-block:: bash